IshiharaLab/TextureTensorAnalysis/README.md

 ## Usage
 * **Step 0: Generate Vector Field Data**
 Use `PIVlab`, an open-source MATLAB tool [4], to generate vector field data by Particle Image Velocimetry (PIV).
-In the output, you have the following variables: (x, y, u_filtered, v_filtered).
+You can apply PIVlab to a sample movies `input/Color-Cregion-WT3.mpg`.
+In the output, you have `input/PIVlab.mat` including variables: (x, y, u_filtered, v_filtered).
-As a sample data, PIVlab is applied to the image file `input/Color-Cregion-WT3.tif`.

 * **Step 1: Generate Cell IDs and Tracking Data**
 Run `Main_step1.m` to create cell IDs and their tracking data.
 This script processes the skeletonized image `input/Skeleton-Cregion-WT3.tif` and the PIV data `input/PIVlab.mat`.
 Upon completion, it outputs `pos_link_step1.mat`.